kevin-wangzefeng/kubeedge/docs/proposals/device-crd.md

   // Optional: Defaults to `unknown`.
   // +optional
   State string `json:"state,omitempty"`
-  // a list of device twins containing expected/actual states of control properties.
+  // A list of device twins containing expected/actual states of control properties.
   // Optional: A passive device won't have control attributes and this list could be empty.
   // +optional
   Twins []Twin `json:"twins,omitempty"`